 The Manning Awards are held bi-annually in the spring and are honored with the patronage of the Lieutenant Governor of Newfoundland and Labrador.

-If you would like us to recognize a group, individual, or community for a Manning Award, please fill in the nomination form below and forward it through following options.
+If you would like us to recognize a group, project, or community for their success in heritage presentation, please fill in the nomination form below:

 Over 100 projects, people, and organizations from across the province have been recognized with Manning Awards.
 We encourage you to visit these sites and enjoy the imaginative presentation of our historic places.

-To read about past recipients, learn about projects and view photos of past award ceremonies, please click the button below:
+To read about past recipients, learn about projects and view photos of past award ceremonies, please click below: